Foreign travel advice

 Travelling to and from Maiquetia Airport (Caracas)

 Criminal groups operate in the Maiquetia airport area.
 Members of these groups work inside the airport to spot passengers who appear to be wealthy and then inform car hijackers and muggers waiting on the roads outside the airport.
 Some passengers have been followed from the airport and assaulted on the way to or on arrival at their destination in Caracas.
-Avoid displaying expensive jewellery, electronic items or other valuables and be alert at all times.
+Avoid displaying expensive jewellery, electronic items or other valuables; don’t bring large amounts of cash to Venezuela; and be alert at all times.
 Passengers have also been robbed when returning to their cars at the airport car park.

 Avoid travelling on the road between Caracas and Maiquetia airport during the hours of darkness.
 There are fewer cars on the road during this time and the risk of crime is much higher.
 Don’t stay at an airport hotel unless you can make safe transport arrangements between the hotel and the airport.

 If you’re coming to Venezuela to work, bring a letter from your employer and your local contact organisation details (including a Spanish translation).
-There have been occasions when passengers have been hassled for bribes.
+There have been occasions when passengers have been asked for bribes at the airport.
 Exchange currency at official exchange booths only.

 The National Guard carries out random drug and security checks at Maiquetia Airport, particularly on departure.
 Departing passengers are sometimes asked to accompany an officer to a local hospital for an x-ray.
 Beware of bogus security officials; if you’re in any doubt ask other airline or airport staff.